PaackEng/woocommerce/readme.md

 Paack Delivery is a quick and simple plugin which allows users to have their orders delivered at the timeslot they requested through Paack.

 == Description ==
+Paack is a B2B2C ecommerce delivery solution which is fundamentally changing the online shopping experience.

 = Precise services =
 Time slot and specific day selection providing the best customer choice available in the market